 - Selling the business and splitting the proceeds.

-The benefit of selling the business and splitting the proceeds is avoiding many of the more complex issues such as how the business will be managed post-divorce and agreeing on the right value to use for the business.
+The benefit of selling the business and splitting the proceeds is avoiding many of the more complex issues such as determining how the business will be managed post-divorce and agreeing on the right value to use for the business.

 - One spouse "buys out" the other with other non-business property.